 Most modern kamado grills are made from ceramics.
 The use of ceramics has many advantages over other materials, mainly the excellent heat retention.
 Ceramic grills can retain heat for long periods of time, making them extremely versatile as they can be used for grilling, smoking, and baking.
 Kamados can reach consistent temperatures as low as 225° F and as high as 750°+ F. Using the vent system, precise control of airflow can be maintained, allowing kamados to function much like wood-fired ovens and they can be used to roast or bake anything.
 The use of modern ceramics also ensures that kamados seldom crack, which was a common fault in the original Japanese design.

 Blaze Outdoor Products has recently introduced the industry's first indestructible kamado grill made from solid cast aluminum.
-The innovative design provides unparalleled durability, greater mobility, and the same outstanding consistent temperature control.
-Its unique tongue and groove design, molded exhaust cap, and non-porous body are sure to impress.
-See for yourself - the BLAZE KAMADO, it's JUST THAT TOUGH.
+The innovative design of the Blaze Cast Aluminum Kamado provides unparalleled durability, greater mobility than ceramic, and the same outstanding, consistent temperature control.
+Its unique tongue and groove design, molded exhaust cap, and heavy-duty aluminum body make it equally good at smoking mouthwatering BBQ or searing thick-cut steaks.

 Today, kamado grills can be found in many backyards across the country.
-The most popular kamado brands are Blaze, Kamado Joe, Primo Ceramic Grills, Grill Dome, and Big Green Egg.
-Knowing the differences between the brands can be tricky given that the grills are very similar in size and construction.
-To make it easier to learn the details of all the brands, we've compiled a handy Kamado Grills Comparison Chart for you to use as a reference.
+The most popular kamado brands are Blaze, Kamado Joe, Primo Ceramic Grills, and Big Green Egg.
+Knowing the differences between the brands can be tricky given that kamado grills can be similar in size and construction.
+To make it easier to learn the quality, performance, and features of different kamado grill brands, we've compiled a handy Kamado Grills Comparison Chart for you to use as a reference.

-If you would like to learn more about how kamado grills differ from traditional charcoal grills, please visit our Kamado Grills vs. Charcoal page.
+If you would like to learn more about how kamado grills differ from traditional charcoal grills, check out our Kamado Grills vs. Charcoal Grills page.